The European Demolition Association, EDA, has a long tradition of working on common topics for the demolition industry across Europe.

 This work must continue, as the demolition industry evolves quickly.
 We need EDA to move on the very same rhythm, helping the demolition companies, workers and associations from all over Europe.

-On the past, the association produced the technical documents and agreements after long discussion, review on several conferences and a great effort to produce printed documents.
+On the past, the association produced the technical documents and agreements after a long discussion, review on several conferences and a great effort to produce printed documents.

 Even more, in order to be able to reach a set of different topics that are of interest for EDA and its members, the Technical Committee will start to work on 2012 with a new and improved methodology: the working groups.

 With the approval and support of its Board, the Technical Committee of EDA will have now 5 different working groups, focused on specific topics.